jf647/chef-gen-flavors/README.md

 testing suite.

-Rather than have every template author create these, this gem ships with a number of mixins, which can be included in your plugin class like so:
+Rather than have every template author create these, this gem ships with a number of snippets, which can be included in your plugin class like so:

-    require 'chef-dk/template/plugin_base'
+    require 'chef_gen/flavor'
-    require 'chef-dk/template/mixins'
+    require 'chef_gen/snippets'

-    module ChefDK
+    module ChefGen
       module Template
-        class Plugin
-          class Amazing < PluginBase
+        class Amazing < Flavor
-            include ChefDK::Template::Mixin::ChefSpec
+          include ChefGen::Snippet::ChefSpec
         end
       end
     end
-    end

-The mixins that ship with this gem are:
+The snippets that ship with this gem are:

 * `CookbookBase` - sets up the basic files any cookbook needs (README, CHANGELOG, etc.)
 * `StyleRubocop` - sets up the files for style checking with Rubocop